Lake Turnover

 UW Center for Limnology

-Simply put, lake turnover is the seasonal mixing of the entire water column.
-For many lakes deeper than about 20 feet, distinct, thermally stratified layers of water form during the summer.
+For many lakes deeper than about 20 feet, distinct and thermally separated layers of water form during the majority of the year.
 These layers prevent the lake from mixing and aerating.
+This layering effect is known as “stratification.”

-Now imagine it is winter and the lake is frozen over.
+During the winter, deeper lakes also stratify – but in reverse.
+Imagine it is winter and the lake is frozen over.
 Solid ice floats and stays on top of the lake because it is less dense than liquid water, despite the ice being colder than the water it floats on.
-The weather keeps the water near the surface cool, making it less dense than the warmer water deep in the lake.
+The cold weather keeps the water near the surface ice-cold at 32 degrees, making it less dense than the slightly warmer 39 degree water deeper in the lake.
 Ice also acts as an insulating blanket, preventing deeper lakes from freezing completely solid.

 How and when does lake turnover happen?